 Another important project that involves extensive collaboration between the School of Communication faculty (Kim Grinfeder and Barbara Millet) and people at the Sylvester Comprehensive Cancer Center and the University of Miami Health System is a complete redesign of the clinical trials website in order to make it more patient-centered.
 We will be rolling out a new easy-to-use search tool that will provide information about research studies and clinical trials in a way that ordinary patients can understand.
 A related project involves a collaboration with health economist Margaret Byrne to add in greater interactivity to a clinical trial participation decision aid for patients.
 Eventually, the two projects will be merged to create a highly adaptive and interactive site that should help improve accrual rates.

 Drug Abuse Prevention for "Thinking High Sensation Seekers": Message Sensation Value and Message Cognition Value

-This is an extension of my work on message sensation value that began a decade ago.
+This is an extension of my work on message sensation value that began over a decade ago.
 At the time, I realized that not all high sensation seekers would respond to the "bells and whistles" that high message sensation value messages offer (though that has proven to be a good place to begin!).
 For sensation seekers who are also high in need for cognition, other message variables may help to create PSAs that are more effective with this target population.
 In this project, we hope to identify those variables.